vuestorefront/vue-storefront/doc/FAQ and Receipes.md

 To make it work you need have Magento2 oauth keys konfigured in your `vue-storefront-api` - `conf/local.json`.
 After this change you need to restart the `npm run dev` or `npm run` command to take the config changes into consideration by the VS. All the cart actions (add to cart, remove from cart, modify the qty) are now synchronized directly with Magento2 - for both: guest and logged in clients.

-### <a name="how-to-prevent-error-cant-build-storefront-npm"></a>How to prevent error "Can’t build storefront npm"
+### <a name="how-to-prevent-error-cant-build-storefront-npm"></a>How to prevent an error "Can’t build storefront npm"

-You can faced the error sounds "Can’t build storefront npm".
-It appears because npm can not automatically install required modules.
-To prevent this error you should manually install those modules before running the installer.
+The error "Can’t build storefront npm" appears because npm can't automatically install required modules.
+To prevent this error, you should manually install those modules before running the installer.
 It's easy:
 ```bash
 git clone https://github.com/DivanteLtd/vue-storefront.git vue-storefront && cd vue-storefront
 npm install